laurendc/nannytracker/web/README.md

 - Use React Query's caching capabilities
 - Optimize bundle size with code splitting

+### Testing Workflow

+- Write tests for new features using Vitest
+- Use `npm test` for watch mode during development
+- Run `npm run test:coverage` to check coverage
+- Use `npm run test:ui` for interactive debugging

 ## Deployment

 The frontend can be deployed to any static hosting service: